Table Cape: Explorers and Aborigines

 A Tragic Event

 Even the lighthouse at Table Cape was surrounded by tragedy.
 Robert Jackson was the first Head Lightkeeper at Table Cape.
 Seventeen days after the opening of the lighthouse, his son, Bertie died at the age of 14 months.
 The cause is not known, but a sad entry in the lighthouse log book is as follows:

 “Wind south.
 A strong breeze and misty weather.
 Employed in the lighthouse and cleaning up about station.
 At 5.10 p.m.
 Bertie Jackson, son of the head lightkeeper, departed this life aged one year and two months.”

-Bertie was buried in a grave marked by a fuschia bush near the lighthouse where his family could tend to his grave.
-The fuschia bush is long gone, but today a small white picket fence surrounds Bertie’s resting place.
+Bertie was buried in a grave marked by a fuchsia bush near the lighthouse where his family could tend to his grave.
+The fuchsia bush is long gone, but today a small white picket fence surrounds Bertie’s resting place.